verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Fixed unnecessary restart of user applications during upgrade from a previous Verrazzano release.
 - Fixed Fluentd configuration to prevent duplication of logs in OpenSearch on Fluentd restart or upgrade.
 - Fixed WebLogic Grafana dashboards to get the service label value correctly and display data properly.
-- Fixed I/O timeout errors installing Verrazzano on a RKE2 cluster.
+- Fixed I/O timeout errors installing Verrazzano on an RKE2 cluster.
 - Fixed an issue that prevented `Persistent Volumes` from being deployed as part of an OAM Component.
 - Fixed default Helidon workload service so that the service ports don't automatically get named with the prefix `tcp-`.
 - Fixed the CLI `vz analyze` command so that it works with earlier Verrazzano releases.